amupitan/git-tech-desc/README.md

 ![check git status](/check_status.png)

 Now we can see our README in green which means it is in the staging area and ready to be committed.
-We can also see that main.py is till in the untracked state.
+We can also see that main.py has remained in the untracked state.

 ### Git Commit
 Since our README file is in the staging area, it is ready to be committed.
 We can run the “git commit” command to create a commit.
 We give our commit a name so we can look back at what we did in that commit without looking through the changes.
 We run `git commit -m <name of commit>`.